-There’s never a bad time to visit Spain’s second city, but Barcelona starts to really heat up – literally and figuratively – in March, as the mercury jumps to around 16C and parades hit the streets throughout the month.
+There’s never a bad time to visit Spain’s second city, but Barcelona starts to really heat up in March – literally and figuratively – as the mercury jumps to around 16C and parades hit the streets throughout the month.

 Phuket’s heady mix of aromatic food markets, neon-lit nightlife and paradisiacal beaches is hard to resist.
 Luckily, for those looking to get away in March, it’s one of the best times to visit – monsoon season is yet to hit (though it’s in full swing by April) and balmy 34C days are common.

-This classic Spanish costa needs no introduction – it’s home to Brits’ favourites, Alicante and Benidorm, after all!
-The string of beachfront resorts is certainly the ‘White Coast’s’ main draw; fly-and-flop holidays are the name of the game here.
+This classic Spanish costa needs no introduction – it’s home to favourites, Alicante and Benidorm, after all!
+The string of beachfront resorts is certainly the main draw of the White Coast; fly-and-flop holidays are the name of the game here.

 And March is one of the best times to pick up a bargain break in the Costa Blanca.
-The weather generally plays ball – it’s not unusual to see the mercury top 20C in early spring – and the crowds that come with the school holidays are blissfully absent.
+The weather generally plays ball – it’s not unusual to see the mercury reach 20C in early spring – and the crowds that come with the school holidays are blissfully absent.

 Away from the big two resorts, try Villajoyosa for its colourful houses and pretty old town or opt for Calpe for a quiet holiday, where relaxing is the only order of each and every day.